Askolane/Anthu/README.md

 ## Acknowledgments

 Built with AI-assisted development (Claude, Anthropic).
-Language concept and information-theoretic design by the author; implementation developed collaboratively with AI.
+Language concept and information-theoretic design by the @Askolane; implementation developed collaboratively with AI.